griffinbaker12/griffinbaker12/README.md

 I love to build beautiful things.

+I'm currently working as a Senior SWE at [Variance](https://www.variance.co), solving hard problems with AI Agents.

-I'm currently working on a voice-enabled AI assistant, optimized for running on the raspberry pi.
+Previously, I was working on a voice-enabled AI assistant, optimized for running on the raspberry pi.
 Think [humane ai pin](https://humane.com), but for frontline workers.

 I’ve also shipped four apps to the App Store, collectively downloaded and used by thousands of people.
-The most successful, WYD, peaked at over 400 daily active users.
+The most successful, WYD, peaked at over 400 daily active users before getting acquired.

-Some other projects I've worked on recently are:
+Some other projects I've worked on are:
 - an [ascii art converter](https://github.com/griffinbaker12/ascii-art/) in Python
 - building a [computer from scratch](https://github.com/griffinbaker12/nand2tetris)
 - an [extensible tool](https://github.com/griffinbaker12/git-ignore-updater) that makes it easier to create `.gitignore` files